XXXLutz/crossplane-local-example/README.md

 `kubectl describe repository {insert-uniquely-generated-resource-name}`

 Finally the output will show you why applying it to Github is failing.
-Most like it's going to have to do with the **access token permissions**.
+Most likely it's going to have to do with the **access token permissions**.
 Please take a look at the **Prerequisites** page and try out different permissions, especially if you decide to extend the example.